windmill-labs/windmilldocs/docs/misc/8_windmill_compared_to_peers/index.md

 ## Admin panels builders

 Getting closer to Windmill.
 Those players have a blent on admin panels.
-Therefore they are strong on UIs and now-code features.
+Therefore they are strong on UIs and low-code features.
 They allow you to use code in the process.
 However we believe **they lack flexibility for building complex workflows**.

 Those are great tools and since they focus solely on the UI builder part, they have made it a great and mature product.
 On the other hand, Windmill UI builder integrates well with the workflow and script execution engine.